livingincircuits/portfolio/content/projects/2024-10-10/index.md

 **Stakeholder alignment / influence**

 - Started by making assumptions explicit (e.g., perceived CSM resistance, segmentation being a major adoption driver), then translated them into research questions and decision points stakeholders could rally around.
-- Used MaxDiff results as a *neutral prioritisation artifact* to shift conversations from “feature lobbying” to “what best supports HR decision-making”.
+- Used MaxDiff results as a prioritisation artifact to shift conversations from “feature lobbying” to “what best supports HR decision-making”.

 **Navigating ambiguity without analytics**

-- Since we could not validate usage patterns through instrumentation, we designed tasks and questions that tested “data interpretation” and “finding recommendations” to understand whether value issues were actually discoverability and comprehension problems.
+- Since we could not validate usage patterns through analytics, we designed tasks and questions that tested “data interpretation” and “finding recommendations” to understand whether value issues were actually discoverability and comprehension problems.

 **Synthesis approach**

 - Triangulated:
+    - Qual understanding of existing concerns.
     - Quant prioritisation (MaxDiff “best/worst/score” patterns).
     - Open-text “feature additions” to capture unmet needs that weren’t in the list (e.g., predictive analytics, ROI measurement, alerts).
     - Downstream implications for IA, defaults, and segmentation/integrations.